ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/dataloaders.md

 ## Delegate DataLoader

-With the class _DataLoader_ you have full controll of how the _DataLoader_ works.
+With the class _DataLoader_ you have full control of how the _DataLoader_ works.
 But in many cases this control is not needed.
 We have specified four classes of _DataLoaders_ that can be specified as delegate.

 ### Batch DataLoader